Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Texas A&M has combined with its opponents to score more than 55.5 points only twice this year.
+- Texas A&M has combined with its opponents to score more than 55.5 points only two times this year.

 - Ole Miss has combined with its opponents to score more than 55.5 points in five of eight games this season.

-- The two teams combine to average 66.4 points per game, 10.9 more than the total in this contest.
+- The combined points per game average of the two teams, 66.4, is 10.9 points above Saturday's over/under.

-- The 41.7 combined points per game that these two squads have allowed this season are 13.8 fewer than the 55.5 over/under in this contest.
+- The 41.7 combined points per game that these two squads have allowed this season are 13.8 fewer than the 55.5 total in this contest.

-- The average total in Aggies games this season is 51.1, 4.4 points fewer than Saturday's over/under of 55.5 .
+- The Aggies and their opponents score an average of 51.1 points per game, 4.4 fewer than Saturday's total.

-- The 73.3 PPG average total in Rebels games this season is 17.8 points more than this game's over/under.
+- The 55.5-point over/under for this game is 17.8 points below the 73.3 points per game average total in Rebels games this season.

 Texas A&M Stats and Trends

+- In Texas A&M's nine games this season, it has six wins against the spread.

-- So far this season, the Aggies have been installed as favorites by a 2.5-point margin or more nine times and are 5-4 ATS in those contests.
+- The Aggies have been favored by 2.5 points or more nine times this season and are 5-4 ATS in those contests.

-- Texas A&M is 5-0 against the spread and 5-0 overall in games when it puts up more than 27 points.
+- Texas A&M is 5-0 against the spread and 5-0 overall this season when the team records more than 27.0 points.

-- In games that Texas A&M picks up more than 432.7 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Texas A&M picks up more than 432.7 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Aggies have 13 turnovers, four fewer than the Rebels have takeaways (17).
+- The Aggies have 13 giveaways this season, while the Rebels have 17 takeaways .

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.